Bring the Sparkle Back: How to Polish Your Quartz Countertops

 While polishing quartz countertops is relatively simple, there are a few common mistakes you'll want to avoid:

-• Using the Wrong Cleaner: Don’t use harsh chemicals, as they can cause discoloration or damage to the resin.
+- Using the Wrong Cleaner: Moreover, Don't use harsh chemicals, as they can cause discoloration or damage to the resin.
 Stick to quartz-specific products.

-• Over-Polishing: Applying too much polish can create a sticky residue or leave streaks.
+- Over-Polishing: In addition, Applying too much polish can create a sticky residue or leave streaks.
 Use sparingly and always buff well.

-• Using Abrasive Materials: Avoid using rough sponges, steel wool, or abrasive pads that could scratch the surface.
+- Using Abrasive Materials: Although, Avoid using rough sponges, steel wool, or abrasive pads that could scratch the surface.
 Stick to soft, microfiber cloths for cleaning and polishing.

 Conclusion